-Welcome to the Yavapai College Women's Health Imaging Certificate Program.
-The information and application packet are designed as a reference guide for students who intend to apply for the program.
-All Yavapai College health science programs are committed to quality healthcare, quality education, and the standards of the discipline.
+Welcome to the Yavapai College Bone Densitometry Certificate Program.
+All Yavapai College health science programs are committed to quality healthcare, quality education, and the standards of the specified discipline.

-The program is comprehensive and is aligned with the industry's highest standards, providing students with the knowledge and skills needed for a successful career in mammography.
+The Bone Densitometry Certificate program is comprehensive and is aligned with the industry's highest standards, providing students with the knowledge and skills needed for a successful career in DEXA.
 The curriculum is established in compliance with the American Registry of Radiologic Technologists (ARRT).
-While adhering to the most recent curriculum developed by the American Society of Radiologic Technologists (ASRT) and Mammography Educators our program meets the requirements for structured education for the Mammography Quality Standards Act and Program (MQSA).
-Since this program is considered continuing education, it is expected that you hold a radiography certification, in good standing with the ARRT.
+While adhering to the most recent curriculum developed by the American Society of Radiologic Technologists (ASRT) Since this program is considered continuing education, it is expected that you hold a radiography certification, in good standing with the ARRT.